Fireye04/307-Final/dev/README.md

 ### Fala

 Tall, athletic woman.
 Hunter, trapper.
 Assertive, slow to trust, and smart.
-Has a soft spot for nature & those who treat it with due respect.
+Has a soft spot for nature.

 Horse- Nodin
 Raven- Havan